top of page

 AUDITIONS

 Auditions for the '26-'27 season may be scheduled between May 1 and June 10.
-Players accepted through the audition process will be eligible to participate the coming school year.
-MadFiddle is a nine month season that runs September through May.
-Late auditions may be accepted but cannot be guaranteed.
+Players accepted through the audition process will be eligible to participate the '26-'27 season, which runs from September through May.
+Late auditions may be accepted.

-Audition results, group placement, rehearsal schedule, performance schedule and rehearsal times will be announced early July or sooner.
-All groups will rehearse at the same designated time each week, with any exceptions being announced in advance.
-Levels 1-4 receive 60-min weekly rehearsals and Levels 5-6 receive 75-min weekly rehearsals.
+Audition results, group placement, rehearsal schedule, performance schedule and rehearsal times will be released on July 1.
+Levels 1-4 receive 60-minute weekly rehearsals and Levels 5-6 receive 75-minute weekly rehearsals.

 '25-'26 Season Included